A framework of partial error correction for intermediate-scale quantum computers

 With explicit implementations established, we then explore possible advantages and trade-offs of the partial error correction framework.
-Using a circuit model with Pauli noise assumption on the noisy and clean registers, we prove that the output state of an ensemble of brick-layered circuits on average can converge more slowly to the maximally mixed state than a fully noisy circuit.
+Using a circuit model with Pauli noise applied on the noisy and clean registers, we prove that the output state of an ensemble of brick-layered circuits can, on average, converge more slowly to the maximally mixed state than a fully noisy circuit.
 However, this behavior is conditioned on the number of clean qubits passing a non-zero threshold that depends on the number of couplings between clean and noisy registers.
-We note that this distinguishes our results from the case of noiseless qubits of Ref.~\cite{bultrini2022battle}, where any number of noise-free qubits is found to have a benefit.
+We note that this fundamentally distinguishes our results from the case where error-corrected qubits are modeled as noiseless qubits~\cite{bultrini2022battle}, where a single noiseless qubit is sufficient for advantage.
 Furthermore, we observe these effects in numerical simulations.
 We use randomized benchmarking to assess the errors of the different types of logical two-qubit gates required in the partial error correction framework.
-This is followed by a demonstration of advantage for the framework with brick-layered circuits and noise model inspired by a real device.
+We follow this with demonstration of a threshold on the number of clean qubits above which our framework obtains an advantage for brick-layered circuits that are simulated with depolarizing and device-inspired noise models.

-The rest of this manuscript is structured as follows.
-In Section \ref{sec:partial-ec-framework} we explicitly outline how to materialize the partially error-corrected framework.
-In Section \ref{sec:analytic-scaling} we present our analytic scaling results for a model for the partially error-corrected setting with a brick-layered circuit.
-In Section \ref{sec:numerics} we detail our numerical investigations.
-Finally, in Section \ref{sec:discussion}, we conclude and provide open questions stemming from our framework.
+The results of this manuscript are structured as follows.
+In Part A, we explicitly outline how to materialize the partially error-corrected framework.
+In Part B, we present our analytic scaling results for a model for the partially error-corrected setting with a brick-layered circuit.
+In Part C, we detail our numerical investigations.
+Finally, in the Discussion, we conclude and provide open questions stemming from our framework.